Barfüßerkirche, Erfurt: Church building

 On 27 November 1944, on the night of the Sunday before Advent on which the dead are commemorated by Protestants in Germany, the church, as well as the neighbouring residential area and the vicarage, were hit by an aerial mine during the attack on Erfurt by several British Mosquito bombers.
 The nave was destroyed, the high choir severely damaged.
 The clean-up work and the salvage of valuable architectural parts took place under the difficult wartime and post-war conditions.
 The partially destroyed pews of the church were burnt by the freezing population in the harsh winter of 1945.

 On Ascension Day in 1957, a service was held again for the first time in the high choir, which had been repaired since 1950 and separated from the destroyed nave by a wall.
-The remains of the coloured glazing of six windows (from 1230 to 1240) had been inserted into the tracery of three windows on a smaller area.
+The remains of the coloured glazing of six windows (from 1230 to 1240) had been inserted into the tracery of three windows across a smaller surface area.
 The high altar from 1445, which had been freed from its walled enclosure and restored, was put back into use.
 The remains of the nave could only be statically stabilised.

 Due to declining membership, the congregations of the Barfüßerkirche and the Predigerkirche in Erfurt's city centre merged in 1977, and the Barfüßerkirche was handed over to the city.
 After further renovations of the choir, the church building became the branch of the Angermuseum for Medieval Art in 1983.
 Since 1989, further urgently needed conservation measures have been carried out.
 In November 2011, the city of Erfurt received the sum of €100,000 from federal funds for restoration work as part of the "Nationally Valuable Cultural Monuments" monument preservation programme.
 A total of €1.3 million was spent on static stabilisation and stone restoration as well as monument preservation work until 2015.